 AAUS 2015 Diving For Science Symposium

-The 2015 AAUS Symposium will be hosted in part by Florida Keys Community College and will be held September 28- October 3, 2015 in Key West, FL.
+The 2015 AAUS Symposium will be held September 28- October 3, 2015 in Key West, FL.
 The week will be filled with workshops ranging from PSI and DAN courses to Reef Check and Lionfish.
 There will be opportunities for diving the Vandenberg and Aquarius, as well as social and networking events.
 We will wrap up the week with the national DSO meeting, a two day science symposium and annual awards banquet.
 We encourage you to join us for this meeting and be an active part of your Academy!

 Call for Abstracts and Author Guidelines

 AAUS is now accepting abstracts for the 2015 AAUS Diving for Science symposium.
 This year AAUS will accept short abstracts (less than 800 words), extended abstracts (800-1200 words) or full manuscripts.
 Abstracts should be submitted electronically to email@example.com by June 15, 2015.
 Please put "2015 AAUS symposium abstract" followed by your name in the message line to facilitate tracking.

 Notification on the disposition of submitted abstracts will be returned to the first author electronically by July 15.
 The deadline for final abstract/manuscript submission is August 7 to allow the published proceedings to be available at the fall meeting.
 No presentation will be allowed unless the final abstract or manuscript has been cleared for publication in the proceedings.
 Please contact Alex Brylske (firstname.lastname@example.org) for more information.